pulumi/docs/content/docs/reference/pkg/gcp/compute/autoscalar.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#autoscalarautoscalingpolicy">Autoscalar<wbr>Autoscaling<wbr>Policy<wbr>Args</a></span>
     </dt>
     <dd>{{% md %}}The configuration parameters for the autoscaling algorithm.
+You can
-You can define one or more of the policies for an
-autoscaler: cpuUtilization, customMetricUtilizations, and loadBalancingUtilization.
+define one or more of the policies for an autoscaler: cpuUtilization, customMetricUtilizations, and loadBalancingUtilization.
 If none of these are specified, the default will be to autoscale based on cpuUtilization to 0.6 or 60%.
+Structure is documented below.
 {{% /md %}}</dd>

     <dt class="property-required"